In order to enlarge the Report, just click anywhere on the central part

 UGLE has confronted one of the most frequently asked questions – what’s it all about? – with the launch of a straight talking guide to its unique organisation.
 The move comes on the back of the publication of the first ever independent study into Freemasonry which showed that nearly half (49%) of those questioned wanted to know more about Freemasonry, and over a quarter (26%) of male respondents would consider joining.

 'Freemasonry – What’s it all about?' is a succinct summary of what Freemasonry actually is, clarifying its role and relevance in society today, and dispelling head on many of the commonly held myths.
 It highlights the importance that Freemasonry places on charitable giving, the part that many Freemasons play in their local communities, and the central role of the family.
 It also explains its moral and ethical approach to life – including thoughtfulness for others, kindness in the community, honesty in business, courtesy in society and fairness in all things.
-Freemasons are the largest charitable givers after the National Lottery, and also make major contributions to international disaster relief funds.
+Freemasons are one of the largest charitable givers after the National Lottery, and also make major contributions to international disaster relief funds.
 Citing the many aspects of membership such as friendship, personal growth and development, the guide includes examples of people that experience Freemasonry first hand.

 Nigel Brown, Grand Secretary of the United Grand Lodge of England says: